aqaPayam/NakhBot/docs/domain/04-relationships.md

 Examples:

-* If pair is matched, block Like, Nakh, Not Interested, and Explore repeat.
+* If pair is matched, prevent Like, Nakh, Not Interested, and Explore repeat.
 * If pair is unmatched, prevent future Match between the same users.
-* If pair is blocked, prevent future interaction.
 * If pair is matched, unmatched, or blocked, do not show either user in the other user’s Liked By view.

 Important: